Airtable/blocks/README.md

 #### Running the block locally

-Go to the block's directly and run:
+Go to the block's directory and run:

 `block run`